ravi-del/blah-blah/README_waybill.md

 - - - -

 ### APIs
+All api validate the input as a first step and then proceed further
 #### 1. Create Lot
+This API Creates Waybill Lots.
+The API does the following steps:
+* It gets Client Information and validates it.
+* Then it checks in guava cache if the prefix belongs to the same client.
+If yes, it will proceed to the next step else, it reserves the prefix in the __Prefix Table__ for that specific client and updates it in the guava cache.
+* It gets the starting sequence for generating waybills from __Client Sequence Table__.
+* If the lot size is greater than 25, only the first 25 lots are created with the lot status as "_PENDING_" and the later are created by `lambdas` project in AWS lambda which will be triggered after adding the lot information in __Lots Table__.
+* After the creation of later sequence waybills in AWS lambda the status of the lot will be updated to "_READY_".

 #### 2. Lot by ID
+This API gets the information of a Waybill Lot.

 #### 3. Lots by Client